VamuveTV/3DTrajMaster/README.md

     ```bash
     python vis_trajecotry.py
     ```
     After running the visualization script, you will get an interactive window like this.
+Note that we have converted the right-handed coordinate system (Open3D) to the left-handed coordinate system in order to better align with the motion trajectory of the video

     <img src="imgs/vis_objstraj.png" width="350" />